cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 The same validation round also showed that ``average`` cannot be derived naively from ``optimized_sum / optimized_count``.
-A first dedicated mean kernel also remained non-identical on Kraken.
+A first dedicated mean kernel also remained non-identical in real-data validation.
 The validated optimized implementation instead uses:

 - optimized union exceedance sums;